idekJT/CTF_Writeups/PBJar_CTF - 2021/forensics/tippy tappies/README.md

 | 10   | t        |
 | ...  | ...      |

-So, he updated the repositories, installed weechat, connected to a channel and then sent a message to someguy with the flag.
+So, he updated the repositories, installed weechat, connected to an irc channel and then sent a message to some guy with the flag.